susosam21/susosam21/README.md

 - 👋 Hi, I’m Sarah
 - 👀 I’m interested in Learning All About Software Development
 - 🌱 I’m currently learning Python, Django, C
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on freelance projecs ...
 - 📫 How to reach me sweetsusosam@gmail.com

 <!---